romulloqueiroz/romullo_portfolio/README.md

 <h3>Instructions</h3>

 <p>
-  To run the project, just install the dependencies and type 'yarn dev', just like any project in NextJs.
+  To run this project, just install the dependencies and type 'yarn dev', just like any project in NextJs.
 </p>

 <p>Please feel free to take a look at the code, fork it, steal it, whatever.<br/></p>